alcherk/SampleCode/StreetScroller/README.txt

 ================================================================================
 CHANGES FROM PREVIOUS VERSIONS:

-Version 1.0
+1.0 - First version.
-- First version.
+1.1 - Upgraded for iOS 6.0, now using Automatic Reference Counting (ARC), updated to adopt current best practices for Objective-C.

 ===========================================================================
-Copyright (C) 2011 Apple Inc. All rights reserved.
+Copyright (C) 2011-2013 Apple Inc. All rights reserved.